Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 1

-LA — a long-term option for the committed
+LA — a long-term option for the serious

-More complex and longer than DN, but gives full integration: public healthcare, taxes 5–15%, pension, conversion to any residence permit and a path to citizenship.
-Taxes are 3 times lower than for DN.
+More complex and longer than DN, but provides full integration: public healthcare, taxes 5–15%, pension, conversion to any permit and a route to citizenship.
+Taxes are 3 times lower than DN.

 2